"Do you have any questions for me?"

 But the right questions depend on who is sitting across from you.
 What works in a recruiter screen will fall flat in a final round.
 What impresses a hiring manager will confuse a peer interviewer.

+Asking nothing signals you do not care.
 Asking generic questions signals you did not prepare.
 "Tell me about the culture" could be asked at any company on the planet.
-It tells the interviewer nothing about your engagement with this specific role.

 Hiring managers have told us that a single strong closing question has tipped decisions between two equally qualified candidates.
 The person who asked a thoughtful question felt more invested.
 The person who said "No, I think you covered everything" felt like they were just collecting offers.

-Questions to Ask in a Recruiter Screen
+Questions to ask in a recruiter screen

 The phone screen is a logistics round.
 The recruiter is checking basic fit: experience level, salary range, timeline, and motivation.
 Your questions should match that energy.